THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Roth 401k Plan vs. Traditional 401k Plan

-As I mentioned earlier, there are two types of 401k retirement accounts.
+As I mentioned, there are two types of 401k retirement accounts, a traditional and a Roth.

-The main difference between them is how they are taxed upon withdrawal.
+The main difference between them is how taxes work upon withdrawal.

 With a traditional 401k, you contribute on a pre-tax basis.

-This means that you contribute before income taxes are deducted.
+This means that you contribute before you pay income taxes.

-You do not pay tax on the contributions until you withdrawal the money.
+You only pay tax on the contributions once you withdraw the money.

 - Read now: Learn how to save on taxes like the wealthy